bitkub/bitkub-official-api-docs/restful-api.md

 42 | Address is not in whitelist
 43 | Failed to deduct crypto
 44 | Failed to create withdrawal record
+45 | Nonce has to be numeric
+46 | Invalid nonce
+47 | Withdrawal limit exceeds